-Thematic analysis is a poorly demarcated and rarely-acknowledged, yet widely-used qualitative analytic method (see Boyatzis, 1998; Roulston, 2001) within and beyond psychology.
-In this paper, we aim to fill what we, as researchers and teachers in qualitative psychology, have experienced as a current gap: the absence of a paper which adequately outlines the theory, application, and evaluation of thematic analysis, and one which does so in a way accessible to students and those not particularly familiar with qualitative research.
-That is, we aim to write a paper which will be useful as both a teaching and research tool in qualitative psychology.
-Therefore, in this paper we discuss theory and method for thematic analysis, and clarify the similarities and differences between different approaches that share features in common with a thematic approach.
+Thematic analysis is a poorly demarcated and rarely acknowledged, yet widely used qualitative analytic method (Boyatzis, 1998; Roulston, 2001) within and beyond psychology.
+In this paper, we aim to fill what we, as researchers and teachers in qualitative psychology, have experienced as a current gap - the absence of a paper which adequately outlines the theory, application and evaluation of thematic analysis, and one which does so in a way accessible to students and those not particularly familiar with qualitative research.
+That is, we aim to write a paper that will be useful as both a teaching and research tool in qualitative psychology.
+Therefore, in this paper we discuss theory and method for thematic analysis, and clarify